Holiday Tips from Protos Security

 • Park in well-lit areas and maintain an awareness of your surroundings when entering and exiting your vehicle.

-• Ensure that vehicles are still adequately maintained, even if they are driven less now.
+• Ensure that vehicles are still adequately maintained.

 Online Shopping Holiday Safety